 - First Tuesday Fellowship, for those ages 50 and over, our time of fellowship includes a delicious meal, devotions and a program by community guests.
 Cost is $7 per person.
 Meeting begins at 11:15am.
-The program for November 7th will be about the USS Indianapolis.

 - People's Book Clubmeets for discussion on various books.